 "So one thing you have to do is we need to be engaging with the customers to really understand their needs.
 Because we want to provide complete pro solutions not just deliver big hardware which we're doing and we did it with iMac Pro.
 But look at everything holistically."

 The strategy involves having their architects sitting with real customers, but there can be issues here if they are working with top secret material (such as footage for the next Star Wars movie).
 Apple's solution here is to actually hire the creatives - some on a contract basis and some full time.
 "We've brought in some pretty incredible talent, really masters of their craft," said Ternus.

-Thanks to these new hires, Apple has been able to determine “What are the pain points” and really “drill down and figure out there is the bottleneck”.
+Thanks to these new hires, Apple said it has been able to locate the "pain points" and bottlenecks.

 With regard to the Mac Pro, Boger said that the input from this Pro Workflow Team and the new hires is "Definitely influencing the architecture of where we're going, what we're planning for."